fablabbcn/smartcitizen-docs/docs/_FAQ.md

 Of course!
 The manufacturing files for the 3D printed enclosure will be available to download in the [Enclosures repository]({{ extra.urls.enclosures.link }}).
 Throughout the history of the Smart Citizen project, we’ve seen many inventive solutions for placing the sensor outdoors.

 ## Can I charge the sensors with a solar panel?
 Sure!
 But note that the sensor requires a 5V solar panel to work properly.
-More information [here](/Components/Solar Panel/)
+More information [here](/hardware/addons/solar-panel/).

 ## Can I add external sensors to the system?
 Yes.
 The sensor has an independently configurable auxiliary bus at 3.3V with a SEEED Grove connector.
 The Bus has native support for I2C, but it can also be setup on firmware as a GPIO or UART.
 It can supply power up to 750mA, and it can be enabled or disabled by software.
-More info [here](/hardware/Smart Citizen Kit/#auxiliary-connector)
+More info [here](/hardware/boards/data-board/#auxiliary-connector).

 ## What happens if there is a loss of network connectivity?
 If the sensor is working in network mode and at any time the network is not available, it will store the data on its internal memory and publish all the collected data as soon as the network is available again.

 ## Which external sensors can be added?
 Quite a few!
-Check [here](/Components/Auxiliary Connector/#full-list)
+Check [here](/knowledge).

 ## Will I be able to access the collected data?
 Of course!
 The data collected by your sensor is available for anyone on the [Smart Citizen Platform]({{ extra.urls.platform.link }}), and you can download it at any time as a CSV file.
 Besides, you can also use the API to built custom applications to interact with your device.
 If you are familiar with python, check also [scdata](https://pypi.org/project/scdata/)